lgbt-foundation/whitepaper/whitepaper.md

 The LGBT Foundation will initially issue a total of 1,000,000,000 LGBT Tokens.

-At the initial Token Sale, up to 20% or 200,000,000 Tokens will be distributed to the public in exchange for Ether contribution.
+At the initial Token Sale, up to 20% or 200,000,000 Tokens will be distributed in exchange for Ether contribution.
 Additional details about the initial Token Sale will be announced on the website [link]lgbt-token.org[/link].
 An additional 10% or 100,000,000 Tokens will be offered after at least six months and when approvals for additional jurisdictions have been obtained (for example the U.S.).
 All Tokens not being sold during the initial Token Sale or the second Token Sale will be burned.

 The proceeds of the initial Token Sales are proposed to be utilized to finance the development of the infrastructure described in this white paper.